Wodan58/Joy/README.md

     joy -h

-gives an overview of available options.
+gives an overview of available options;

+    rlwrap ./joy

+allows command line editing, history when used interactively.

 Testing
 -------